CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Use_Case_Specification.md

 ### Basic Flow or Main Scenario:
 1. A vehicle enters or exits the garage.

-2. The system detects the action via sensors.

-3. The system updates the garage's vehicle count.
+2. The system updates the garage's vehicle count.

-4. The system logs the entry/exit timestamp.
+3. The system logs the entry/exit timestamp.

 ### Extensions or Alternate Flows:
 - None.
 ### Exceptions:
-- Sensor Failure: If the sensors fail, the system notifies maintenance staff and logs the issue.
+- None.

 ### Related Use Cases:
 - UC-01: Obtain Parking Ticket (Entry tracking is tied to ticket generation.)